-Note: The material cost is what constitutes our price to purchase it.
+Note: The material cost is our price to purchase it.
 We don't mark it up.

-When the repair site is more than 25 miles from our Middletown office or beyond any of the above named counties, we must charge $350.00 + Materials Cost.
+When the repair site is more than 35 miles from our Middletown office or beyond any of the above named counties, we must charge $350.00 + materials cost.
 This fee includes a fuel sur-charge for having to travel to/from our supplier to pick-up job material.

 When you contact us for a repair, give us your address and whether or not you have adequate material on-hand for the repair, we will tell you which rate applies.